christopheralcock/CV/README.md

 ## Christopher Alcock

 I solve problems.
-As a recent graduate of Makers Academy, a 100 hours per week, three month long development bootcamp, I’m looking for a junior developer role at a company that values TDD and strong staff development.
+As a recent graduate of Makers Academy, a 100-hour-per-week, three month long development bootcamp, I’m looking for a junior developer role at a company that values TDD and strong staff development.

 ## Skills